pdav5883/bracket-revival/README.md

 - Refactor js into shared utils
 - Handle browser error when request picks with no picks to make
 - Admin sending 200 status code when bad auth
+- Admin team get not working bc of change to GetBracket

 - When to sync scoreboard:
 	- Any admin action